mnylen/jassetmanager/README.md

 If you aren't happy with the defaults strategies, you can roll your own by implementing the `BuildStragy` interface.

+### Debugging

+Sometimes, somewhere, something goes wrong.
+To turn on debugging mode, use `setDebug(true)` on the `AssetServlet`.
+This will cause any errors to be printed to the servlet's response.
+The default is `false`, and is suitable for production environment.
+Don't worry though, errors are logged even when the debug mode is turned off.

 ## Feature requests and bug reports